 The doctor launches into action.
 He starts issuing orders.
 Nurses appear buzzing around the room.
 Vitals are taken.
 Detailed questions are asked and answered.
 Lab work and prescriptions are ordered.
 Appointments are scheduled with other physicians, psychiatrists, and psychologists.
 Calls to treatment centers are made.
 One of the nurses comes in with multiple packets of information.
 She smiles and tells me her brother is in recovery.
 She gives me his number and says she will pray for me to find recovery.
 I leave the office with my head spinning, but with a glimmer of hope.

 It’s a team-based approach that brings mental health and substance use disorder specialists into primary care settings, equipping primary care providers with tools to identify and address addiction early and measure treatment progress.
-Here in Texas, a new bill, SB 672, that would make this model more accessible to more patients has just landed on the Governor’s desk for a signature.
-I’m one of the many Texans who can’t wait to see it become law.
+Here in Texas, Governor Abbott signed SB 672 into law in June, making this model more accessible to Medicaid patients.
+I’m thrilled to see my state leading the way on integrated behavioral health care.

 Because for me, within a week of that appointment, I had been prescribed Suboxone and I was attending several AA meetings.
 The doctor’s office called repeatedly to check in with me.
 I realized that maybe I could hang on to get into treatment.
 Two weeks later, I met with a psychiatrist who prescribes several additional medications, and I met with my psychologist.
 Since addiction treatment is not a “one size fits all” situation, we discussed my treatment plan and evaluated all of my needs to ensure I’d be on the best path for me.
 The following week, I checked into rehab.